Abasing/Immortality/README.md

 - Environment restrictions (worlds and biomes)
 - Configurable messages

+## Compatibility
+Compatible with versions 1.12.x to 1.21.

 ## Commands

 - `/immortality toggle [player]` - Toggles Immortality mode for the player.